dkoudlo/py-manage-server/README.md

 ### A bit more on Playbooks
 All playbooks are located in the `./configuration/playbooks/*.yml` files the py-manage-server looks inside of this folder to apply declarations of state to the instance, that it finds in the role.
 ## Core plugins:
-All plugins are located in the `./modules/` dirrectory and subdirrectories.
-Utullities classes for work with plugins are also placed inside of this folder.
+All plugins are located in the `./modules/` directory and subdirectories.
+Utulities classes for work with plugins are also placed inside of this folder.
 In some subdirrectories you will find `*_helper.py` files, that implement reusable classes that abstract the system functionality.
 - system in the `./modules/system/` here is a good place to add all os system related modules
   - service plugin: manages state of the debian service
     - input:
         - name: single name of the service (Default: none ) REQUIRED
-        - status: Defines the state service whould be in.
+        - status: defines the state service whould be in.
 Allowed `restarted`, `stopped`, `running` (Default: none ) REQUIRED
-        - sudo: run service command with sudo priviledges.
+        - sudo: run service command with sudo privileges.
 Allowed `yes`, `no` (Default: `no`)
-- package in the `./modules/package/` everything related to the package managment should go into here
+- package in the `./modules/package/` everything related to the package management should go into here
   - apt_get plugin: manages apt-get for debian.
 Note: update can be used on its own.
     - input:
         - name: Name of the package (Default: none)
         - status: Allowed `installed`, `removed` (Default: none)
         - update: Allowed `yes`, `no` (Default: `no`) REQUIRED
-- file module `./modules/file/` has related files to the file menagment
+- file module `./modules/file/` has related files to the file management
   - create plugin: creates a file
     - input:
-        - path: Path to the new file in the existing dirrectory (Default: ) REQUIRED
+        - path: Path to the new file in the existing directory (Default: ) REQUIRED
         - content: Adds content to the file (Default: none)
   - replace plugin: safely replaces a string in the file
     - input: